prateekshukla1108/100-daysofcuda/README.md

 **Day 16:** Full Fledged Transformer model

 **Day 17:** Optimized the transformer by adding tiled matmul and shared memory in softmax !

+**Day 18:** More Optimizations like loop unrolling and tiled transposed matrix B and Warp level reductions in Softmax